Capacity Planning

 - Exports events older than the retention window to Parquet files, partitioned by date and hour

-- Uploads Parquet files to S3 with checksum verification (size + SHA-256)
+- Uploads Parquet files to S3

 - Purges expired rows from the live index